adrien2p/statistical-js/README.md

 const res = statistical.sum([1, 2, 3]);
 ```

-To see what you can do with `statistical-js` you can go [there !](https://github.com/adrien2p/statistical-js/wiki).

 ### Prerequisites

 They are no dependencies, so you can use it just like that and ES6.